Effective Bedwetting Solutions

 Make or print out a nice looking monthly calendar chart -

-after a dry night, you praise your child and give him a cool/fun
+after a dry night, you praise enthusiastically and give him a cool/fun

 sticker.